1. Mission Statement

 The SSC believes in the importance of family activities and vacations.
 If you and your family have planned a vacation or absence when school is in session, please notify the classroom teacher at least one week in advance.
 The teacher will then provide the student with information and materials of what is to be covered in the missed session.
 All missed work assignments can be turned in to the teacher who will review and provide feedback by Wednesday before the next class.

-It might be necessary to close the school due to weather or other extraordinary circumstances.
-School closings due to weather will be posted on our website.
+- It might be necessary to close the school due to weather or other extraordinary circumstances.
+School closures due to weather will be posted on our website.

 18. Illness Policy